-Turning to deep-sky we captured the Eskimo Nebula, Globular Cluster M13, the Mizar and Alcor multiple star system and many others including the Quasar 3C 273 with a range of telescopes.
+Turning to deep-sky we captured NGC 2392, Globular Cluster M13, the Mizar and Alcor multiple star system and many others including the Quasar 3C 273 with a range of telescopes.

 This is the must have app if you want to use your iPhone/iPad for astrophotography and it is highly recommended.
 It may well be the future of astrophotography!